apache/calcite/site/_docs/reference.md

 If `DISTINCT` is present, duplicate argument values are eliminated before being passed to the aggregate function.

+If `WITHIN DISTINCT` is present, argument values are made distinct within each value of specified keys before being passed to the aggregate function.

 If `WITHIN GROUP` is present, the aggregate function sorts the input rows according to the `ORDER BY` clause inside `WITHIN GROUP` before aggregating